 Totals are similar to spreads in a few very important ways.
 For starters, the exact over-under will be the same for both sides, any differences will come from the juice accompanying the total.
 Most over-unders begin around -110 but can range from -120 to +100, just like spreads.

-If the total is a whole number and the combined score is that exact amount, the bet is graded as push for the over and the under.
+If a total is a whole number and the combined score is that exact amount, the bet is graded as a push for the over and the under.

 Monday Night Football Props

 Proposition bets, more commonly known as props, are a huge part of the NFL betting landscape.
 This is never more true than during a standalone prime-time game such as Thursday Night Football, Sunday Night Football, or Monday Night Football.
 With only one contest on the schedule and so much of the public betting market (in addition to sharps) eying the moneyline, spread, and total, props can be a valuable resource for both profits and entertainment.

 Props can be classified as nearly any wager outside of the full-game moneyline, spread, and total.
 Most props aren’t associated with the ultimate result of the game, although some are centered around the final score in some way.

 Online sportsbooks have a huge catalog of player, game, and team props, with hundreds of betting options scattered across dozens of markets.
 Big-name operators such as DraftKings, FanDuel, and BetMGM (among others) are known for their variety of prop offerings.

 Player props are likely the most popular option among bettors.
 Many player props are based on individual statistics and are easily relatable for anyone who is familiar with playing fantasy football in any capacity.
 Some of the options include:

 - Passing/Rushing/Receiving Yards

 - Pass Attempts, Completions, & Receptions